semuconsulting/pygnssutils/README.md

 1. `GNSSStreamer` class and its associated [`gnssdump`](#gnssdump) CLI utility.
 This is essentially a configurable input/output wrapper around the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class with flexible message formatting and filtering options for NMEA, UBX and RTCM3 protocols.
 1. `GNSSSocketServer` class and its associated [`gnssserver`](#gnssserver) CLI utility.
 This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server.
 1. `GNSSNTRIPClient` class and its associated [`gnssntripclient`](#gnssntripclient) CLI utility.
 This implements a simple NTRIP Client which receives RTCM3 or SPARTN correction data from an NTRIP Server and (optionally) sends this to a designated output stream.
 1. `GNSSMQTTClient` class and its associated [`gnssmqttclient`](#gnssmqttclient) CLI utility.
-This implements a simple SPARTN IP (MQTT) Client which receives SPARTN correction data from an SPARTN IP location service sends this to a designated output stream.
+This implements a simple SPARTN IP (MQTT) Client which receives SPARTN correction data from an SPARTN IP location service and (optionally) sends this to a designated output stream.
 1. [`ubxsimulator`](#ubxsimulator) utility.
 This provides a simple simulation of a GNSS receiver serial stream by generating synthetic UBX or NMEA messages based on parameters defined in a json configuration file.
 1. [`ubxsave`](#ubxsave) CLI utility.
 This saves a complete set of configuration data from any Generation 9+ u-blox device (e.g. NEO-M9N or ZED-F9P) to a file.
 The file can then be reloaded to any compatible device using the `ubxload` utility.
 1. [`ubxload`](#ubxload) CLI utility.
 This reads a file containing binary configuration data and loads it into any compatible Generation 9+ u-blox device (e.g. NEO-M9N or ZED-F9P).